The best time to visit Portugal for surfing, weather, deals, and events

 Fans of the Middle Ages can enjoy the medieval fairs in Óbidos and Santa Maria da Feira, which usually take place in July and August.

-And in Viseu, in the central region of Portugal, there is the secular São Mateus Fair in August and September.
+In Viseu, in the central region of Portugal, the secular São Mateus Fair takes place in August and September.

 Winter festivities